Bedrooms 1, Sleeps 2

 As mentioned above, the two main bedrooms each have an en suite equipped with a shower.
 In addition, there is a laundry room/wc with a toilet and wash basin.

-Heating is provided through electric heaters.
+Heating is provided through 4 reversible air conditioners.

 The television in the salon gives you access to UK channels (Freesat) as well as French channels.
-There is a dvd/Blu-Ray/usb player if you wish to bring your own videos.
+There is a dvd/Blu-Ray/USB player if you wish to bring your own videos.
 In addition, the wi-fi is adequate for watching streaming video.

 There are absolutely stunning views over the roofs and vineyards from the perfectly private and well equipped roof terrace.
 The terrace is ideal for an afternoon of sunning, relaxing with a glass of wine after a hard day’s touring, a romantic “al fresco” dinner, or even sleeping under the stars.